Asynchronous Decentralized SGD with Quantized and Local Updates: Experimental Results

 \paragraph{Training Process.} Our training methodology follows data-parallel training, with some differences due to decentralization, and is identical to previous work on decentralized and local SGD, e.g.~\cite{lian2017can, assran2018stochastic, lin2020local}.
 Training proceeds in \emph{epochs}, each of which corresponds to processes collectively performing a full pass over the dataset.
-At the beginning of each epoch, we re-shuffle the dataset and partition it among processes~\cite{lin2020local}.
+At the beginning of each epoch, we re-shuffle the dataset and partition it among processes~\citep{lin2020local}.

-As noted in previous work~\cite{lian2017can, lian2017asynchronous, assran2018stochastic} variants of decentralized SGD are not always able to recover sequential SGD accuracy within the same number of epochs as this baseline.
-This is justified by Theorems~\ref{thm:generalnonconvexMoment} and \ref{thm:generalnonconvexVariance}, which predict that the slower mixing (and higher local model variance) can affect convergence.
-Thus, in some experiments, we will allow the decentralized schemes to execute for more epochs, by a constant \emph{multiplier} factor between $1$ and $3$.
-Once we have fixed the number of epochs, \emph{we do not alter the other training hyperparameters}: in particular, the learning rate schedule, momentum and weight decay terms are identical to sequential SGD, for each individual model.
+As noted in previous work~\citep{lian2017can, lian2017asynchronous, assran2018stochastic} variants of decentralized SGD are not always able to recover sequential SGD accuracy within the same number of epochs as this baseline.
+This is justified theoretically, as the slower mixing can affect convergence, but also intuitively, as each model sees significantly fewer updates per epoch.
+Thus, we will allow the decentralized schemes to execute for more epochs, by a constant \emph{multiplier} factor between $1$ and $3$.
+To reduce multipliers, we experimented with SlowMo~\citep{wang2019slowmo}; we found that it improved results across methods on CIFAR-10, but not at ImageNet scale; therefore, the provided results do not include it.
+Once we have fixed the number of epochs, \emph{we do not alter the other training hyperparameters}: in particular, the learning rate schedule, momentum and weight decay terms are identical to the standard values for sequential SGD, for each individual model.